Archi657/JavaMVCProgramms/README.md

 # Practicing
-  Here i practice all my skills for programming, divided in different languages *C++
+  Here i practice all my skills for programming, divided in different languages and technologies such as:
-  #Java
-  #Python
+* C++
+* Python
+* Java